yaostyle/Flutter-Property-Finder/README.md

 # Flutter Property Finder App

-A new Flutter project from [YouTube Tutorial: Flutter Property Listing App (by Emmanuel Okiche)](https://www.youtube.com/watch?v=DLbD9XPnUQc)
+A new Flutter project from [YouTube Tutorial: Flutter Property Listing App (by Emmanuel Okiche)](https://www.youtube.com/watch?v=DLbD9XPnUQc) Thank you for this great content!

 ## Getting Started